111 (number): Nelson

 In cricket, the number 111 is sometimes called "a Nelson" after Admiral Nelson, who allegedly only had "One Eye, One Arm, One Leg" near the end of his life.
 This is in fact inaccurate—Nelson never lost a leg.
-Alternate meanings include "One Eye, One Arm, One Ambition" and "One Eye, One Arm, One Arsehole".

 Particularly in cricket, multiples of 111 are called a double Nelson (222), triple Nelson (333), quadruple Nelson (444; also known as a salamander) and so on.

 A score of 111 is considered by some to be unlucky.
 To combat the supposed bad luck, some watching lift their feet off the ground.
 Since an umpire cannot sit down and raise his feet, the international umpire David Shepherd had a whole retinue of peculiar mannerisms if the score was ever a Nelson multiple.
 He would hop, shuffle, or jiggle, particularly if the number of wickets also matched—111/1, 222/2 etc.